 - No TOB on transactions

-- No dividend withholding tax
+- No dividend tax (only accumulating funds)

 - Designed specifically for Belgian investors